Victorian Landfill Levy Support 2024 – 2028

 (Claim due 28 Jul 2023)

-Charitable recycling organisations wishing to apply for inclusion in the program are encouraged to contact Charitable Recycling Australia directly for more information on the eligibility criteria and methodology for claiming relief.
+Charitable reuse organisations wishing to apply for inclusion in the program are encouraged to contact Charitable Reuse Australia directly for more information on the eligibility criteria and methodology for claiming relief.

 2020-2023 Forms

-The National Association of Charitable Recycling Organisations Limited is a company limited by guarantee, operating under ASIC and trading as Charitable Recycling Australia.
+The National Association of Charitable Recycling Organisations Limited is a company limited by guarantee, operating under ASIC and trading as Charitable Reuse Australia.

-© Copyright - Charitable Recycling Australia.
+© Copyright - Charitable Reuse Australia.
 All rights reserved.

 Website by rhapsodyingraphics.com.au